 The Cooperative was started in 1998 by approximately 100 families from five neighbouring Cakchiquel Maya communities.
 The cooperative’s land comprises 300 hectares that stretch from the Madre Vieja river valley at about 1600 metres, to a mountain plateau at just over 2000 metres.

-El Paraíso coffee plantation was carved out of natural forest during the early 1940s by a recent immigrant from Spain.
+El Paraíso coffee plantation was carved out of natural forest during the early 1940s by an immigrant from Spain.
 The Spaniard’s family lived and worked on the farm until the early 1980s, when they abandoned their home due to increasing levels of violence in the region.
 While they no longer lived at El Paraíso, the Spaniard’s son and grandchildren continued to work the coffee, hiring Cakchiquel Maya from the neighbouring village of Chitilul to care for the plants and harvest the beans.

 The people of Chitilul consider the former owners of El Paraíso to be among the few “good” plantation owners in the region in that they usually paid the legal minimum wage.
 And when the army came to massacre the villagers in 1982, the owners of El Paraíso provided them with refuge on the plantation.